AidanEgan/swc-plugin-solid/README.md

 If this plugin works successfully there will be a separate package provide a 'vite-plugin' implementation of this, which will just be a thin wrapper around this making it easier to integrate into vite projects.

+Currently the plugin works for the most part with standard client code.
+It does not support hydration, nor does it support ssr or universal modes

+hmr is also not currently supported.